 By joining our virtual events, you have the unique opportunity to engage in real-time with our expert faculty and current students to learn about our science programs, state-of-the-art instrumentation and facilities, undergraduate research and your future career.
 And all of this information can be obtained in less than one hour from the comfort of your own home.

 There are many opportunities to learn about our different programs and some of the research our faculty are conducting.
-You may choose to attend as many events as you like.
 Our events do not require special software and are accessible from any computer or mobile device with internet connection.

 Check back often for new events and be sure to mark your calendar!

 Swamp Wars: exploration of an Atlantic white cedar swamp with Aaron Stoler

 Aaron Stoler's favorite place on Stockton’s campus is the Atlantic white cedar swamps.
 These majestic ecosystems are truly reminiscent of the dark forests from fairy tales.
 In this live stream, you will hike with Aaron through an white cedar swamp, discuss the ecology of swamps, and identify some of their most important plants.
 Maybe we will even see some frogs!

 Exploration of a marsh: canoe ride up the Mullica with Aaron Stoler

 One of the most unique features of the Pine Barrens is its incredible abundance of